-->

 Legend has it they spoke in Latin because Grace refused to speak English, and she left the meeting with her family's freedom and the Queen's respect.

-Unlike most on this list, Grace O'Malley survived the "untimely end" that claimed her peers.
 She lived into her 70s, allegedly dying of natural causes at Rockfleet Castle around 1603.
 While she didn't die at the end of a rope, her death signaled the beginning of the end for the old Gaelic way of life in Ireland—an untimely end for an entire culture.

 Henry Every was the "King of Pirates" because he was the only one to pull off the ultimate heist and actually get away with it.